How To Get Your Kids Up And Moving

 - Make a list of sports that the whole family enjoys and play a sport each week.

 - Go for nature walks.
 There are many nature reserves and parks waiting to be explored.

 - Head to the beach.
 A day at the beach is always good for the whole family.

 Finally, do your best to limit the amount of screen time your children indulge in.
 A sedentary lifestyle is one of the leading causes of obesity, so monitor and control how much time kids spend on the couch.
 An hour a day is a good rule of thumb, but again, use your knowledge of your child to determine which amount of time is most appropriate.

 Encouraging kids to be more active is an important part of keeping them healthy.
 For more guidance on how to maintain your children’s health, consider consulting with a chiropractor.
-Chiropractic care focuses on the whole body, making your chiropractor a great resource for more information on keeping your kids (and yourself) active.
+Chiropractic First focuses on the whole body, making your chiropractor a great resource for more information on keeping your kids (and yourself) active.